khalidrahmani/jaderp/doc/module.rst

     :language: css

-then add a reference to the stylesheet in the module's manifest (which will require restarting the OpenERP Server to see the changes, as usual):
+then add a reference to the stylesheet in the module's manifest (which will require restarting the Jad Server to see the changes, as usual):

 .. literalinclude:: module/__openerp__.py.4.diff